collapsed-stacks/startups/questions/8834/how-to-identify-trademark-violation.md

 - tagged: `trademark`, `brand`
 - score: 1

-<p>I feel my brand is being violated.
-Is there any way to identify the violators, take appropriate action
-and monitor my brand to protect against future infringement before they occur. </p>
+I feel my brand is being violated.
+Is there any way to identify the violators, take appropriate action and monitor my brand to protect against future infringement before they occur.

 ## Answer 8835